Entrepreneur Definition, traits, and more.

 Seeing opportunities, exploiting them, and creating value.

-In other words: “an entrepreneur is an enterprising business owner.”
+In other words: “an entrepreneur is an enterprising owner of a business.”

-It is, therefore not if you are an entrepreneur, but if you are entrepreneurial.
-And that has much more to do with the behavior and competencies than having a registered business.
+It is, therefore not if you are an entrepreneur, but if you have an entrepreneurial personality.
+And that has much more to do with the behavior and entrepreneurial qualities than having a registered business.

 What are your strongest and weakest entrepreneurial points?
 You can test it here for free

 Entrepreneurs see multiple business opportunities for a product or service to bring to the market.
-Furthermore, they like to grow independently as a business or enterprise.
+Furthermore, they like to grow independently as a venture or enterprise.
 In other words, they love to be a risk-taker and start more entrepreneurial ventures at the same time or sequentially.
 Which is also called a serial entrepreneur.
-See more below for the question on different types of entrepreneurs.
+See more below for different types of entrepreneurs.

 Non-entrepreneurs, however, choose the safety of a steady income above the risks of a business.

-The entrepreneurial spirit consists of approximately 13 competencies.
-Competence means being able to do something very well.
-These competencies are in random order:
+The entrepreneurial spirit consists of approximately 13 entrepreneurship competencies.
+Competence means being able to do something very well, an entrepreneurial skill.
+These entrepreneurial qualities are in random order:

 Are you a 100% entrepreneur?
 You can test it here for free

 The business owner organizes, manages and assumes risks only for the sole purpose of earning money.
 So, not so much a risk-taker as an entrepreneur does, who invented a new product or service for example.
-So, a business owner is a person who works in a sector on his own account and who assumes the risks.
+So, the owner of a business is a person who works in a sector on his own account and who assumes the risks.

 Strictly speaking, the business owner is someone who has a business.
-But this says nothing about how entrepreneurial he is.
+But this says nothing about how entrepreneurial he is or about his entrepreneurial success.

 A business owner runs a business on his own account and at his own risk